 Vaccines can prevent certain infectious diseases that may lead to intellectual disability.
 Women who plan to become pregnant should be current on all recommended vaccinations, such as:

 Other interventions that can reduce the risk of intellectual disability include:

 Many parents also choose to have certain tests done during pregnancy, including ultrasound, amniocentesis, chorionic villus sampling, and blood tests.
 These tests cannot prevent intellectual disability, but they can give parents more time to prepare for a child with intellectual disability.

 Centers for Disease Control and Prevention

 Intellectual disability.
-Merck website.
-Available at: http://www.merckmanuals.com/home/childrens_health_issues/learning_and_developmental_disorders/intellectual_disability.html.
-Updated November 2013.
-Accessed October 3, 2014.
+Merck Manual Professional Version website.
+Available at: https://www.merckmanuals.com/professional/pediatrics/learning-and-developmental-disorders/intellectual-disability.
+Updated February 2016.
+Accessed July 19, 2016.

 8/19/2014 DynaMed's Systematic Literature Surveillance http://www.ebscohost.com/dynamed: Reilly C, Atkinson P, et al. Neurobehavioral comorbidities in children with active epilepsy: a population-based study.
 Pediatrics.
 2014;133(6):e1586-1593.

 Last reviewed July 2016 by Michael Woods, MD